TitanAllStars/TitanAllStars.github.io/README.md

 1. Low overall Activity per rolling weekly Total - not playing the game
 1. Player name not changed from default - not engaged in the game

-A leave-of-absense can be requested (i.e. voluntarily/temporarily give up your slot).
-A policy of maintaining open slots will assist your return.

-Membership management will be frequent, but particularly on Tuesday to clear out what seem weekend-only players.
+Membership management will be frequent, but particularly on Tuesday when it becomes apparent that weekend-only players are not contributing during the week.
-If you are dropped for lack of activity, feel free to rejoin for the periods when you have more time to commit.
+If you are dropped for lack of activity, do feel free to rejoin for the periods when you have more time to commit.
+Just don't leave us hanging.
+Communication is the key.

+## War
+* The War Party consists of FIFTEEN Guild Champion battle teams submitted by members for review.
+* Winning a war provide rewards the participants with trophies that can be spent to buy power-up Hero Skins.
+* Obviously, to win, the most powerful of the teams are prioritised, but there is also always lower level mop up that gives less powerful players a chance to participate and gain experience.
+* In the past, things have broken down when less committed players simply don't turn up for the battle.
+Points are lost, league standing lowered and rewards reduced.
+This usually occurs with newer players at the lower power levels.
+Also we should rotate the bottom positions to give new blood a try.
+So lower level positions potentially open each day.
+If you want a run in the War Party, just ask.
+* The most important thing about joining the War Party is reliability.
+Its REALLY bad for us if you don't turn up.
+* Teams are locked in a day in advance.
+If you are not going to be able to attend, PLEASE COMMUNICATE and opt ot.
+Good communication will be looked on very favourably in considering more permanent participation.

 # General info